MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 # Manage approvals with Microsoft Flow

-You can create a flow that manages the approval of documents or process by integrating with SharePoint, Dynamics CRM, Salesforce, One Drive for Business, Zendesk, or Wordpress.
+You can create a flow that manages the approval of documents or processes by adding the **Approvals - Start an approval** action to your flow.
+Any flow that includes the **Approvals - Start an approval** action can easily integrate with services, including SharePoint, Dynamics CRM, Salesforce, One Drive for Business, Zendesk, or WordPress.

+You can approve requests from email, the approvals center or the Microsoft Flow mobile app.

-For example, a document approval flow can be created to approve or reject invoices, work orders or sales quotations.
+<!For example, you can create a document approval flow that approves or rejects invoices, work orders or sales quotations.
 You can create a process approval flow that approves or rejects vacation requests, overtime work or travel plans.

 ## Create an approval flow

-In this walk-through, we'll create a flow that defines a vacation request-approval workflow.
-Each vacation request is created in a SharePoint Online list.
-The flow monitors the SharePoint Online list and sends an approval request to a group or user when a new item appears in the list.
-After the group or user decides, the flow sends an email to the person who requested vacation.
-Finally, the flow updates the SharePoint Online list with the decision, and any comments from the decision-maker.
+In this walk-through, we'll create a flow that does the following:

+1. Gets triggered when a vacation request is created in a SharePoint Online list.

+1. Adds the request to the approval center, and then emails an approval request to a group or user.

+1. Sends an email to the person who requested vacation after the group or user approves or rejects the request.

+1. Updates the SharePoint Online list with the decision, and any comments from the decision-maker.

 This diagram shows the details of the flow we'll create in this walk-through: